 What Is Gouda Cheese Good For?

 In Holland, there are about eight dozen dishes with this cheese.
 Salads and soups, casseroles, and, of course, the famous Dutch cheese sandwiches are incredibly popular here.
-The dish from Rotterdam is made from gouda, bread fried and greased with mustard, bacon, and fresh tomatoes.
+The dish from Rotterdam is made from gouda, crusty bread fried and greased with mustard, bacon, and fresh tomatoes.
 Apeldoorn hot sandwiches cannot be imagined without bread, apple slices, walnuts, and all the same slice of aromatic cheese.

 What Does Gouda Cheese Go With?